CHAPTERS 27-29

 The man tapped the cracked screen, playing the message on speakerphone, and James soon realized it wasn’t whom he had expected.
 Instead of Heather’s dad, he recognized his own father’s voice.

 “Hello James,” Jonathan Siles said.
-“I see you still don’t like to pick up your phone.
-But I suppose you’re probably busy.
-I just thought you would appreciate knowing I started this new type of treatment several weeks ago, and—though we were pretty skeptical at first—I’m actually responding remarkably well to it.”
+“I just wanted to let you know I started this new type of treatment a few weeks ago, and—though we were pretty skeptical at first—I’m actually responding remarkably well to it.”
 James gave the guard a tight, quizzical expression.
-“The tumors are shrinking dramatically, and, the way things are going, the doctors say I have a very good chance of pulling through.”
+“The way things are going, the doctors say I have a good chance of making it into remission.”
 There was a pause.
 “So yes.
 That’s all I have to say.
 I hope things are going well on your end.
-Have a good night, son.
+Have a good night.
 Hope maybe to hear from you soon…”

 As the message ended and the guard stowed the phone, James exhaled and turned, unable to believe what he’d just heard.

-“I’ll be outside, if you need anything,” the guard said, and left James to his thoughts.
+“I’ll give you a minute,” the guard said, quietly, and left James to his thoughts.

 James drifted further into the living room.
 His dumb shock gave way to jerky, incredulous exhales, which melded into a steady chuckle on the edge of sorrow and mirth.